uswds/uswds-proposals/web-components/_template.md

 ### Light DOM

-_Provide a code sample for the web component in the light DOM.
-Provide default and complex implementations when applicable._
+_Provide a code sample of how a user would add this web component to their project.
+Provide a default example and a complex example (when applicable)._

 <!--
 ```html